theupdateframework/pep-on-pypi-with-tuf/README.rst

 The *root* role is critical for security and should very rarely be used.
 It is primarily used for key revocation, and it is the locus of trust for all of PyPI.
 The *root* role signs for the keys that are authorized for each of the top-level roles (including itself).
-The keys belonging to the *root* role are intended to be very well-protected and used with the least frequency of all keys.
+Keys belonging to the *root* role are intended to be very well-protected and used with the least frequency of all keys.
 It is RECOMMENDED that every PSF board member own a (strong) root key.
 A majority of them can then constitute a quorum to revoke or endow trust in all